ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 #### Downloading binary files
 {: #vc_vsphere_upgrade-prereq-jumpbox-binary}

-Use your Windows VSI jumpbox and log in to your https://my.vmware.com account to download the following binary files:
+Use your Windows VSI jump box and log in to your https://my.vmware.com account to download the following binary files:

 * VMware vSphere 6.7u1 Hypervisor (ESXi ISO) image (Includes VMware Tools)
 * vCenter 6.7u1b appliance ISO.
 Not the update bundle